On the correspondence principle for the Klein-Gordon and Dirac Equations: Introduction

-The partition function of a system of quantum particles can be used to derive the classical partition function of the system and its equations of state \cite{PhysRev.106.13}.
-Nonetheless, this correspondence should also be studied from quantum to classical single-particle configurations.
-Chaotic and regular motions in the Henon-Heiles model of quantum and classical probability distributions has been studied in phase-space, the difference in the centroids of the respective quantum and classical distributions has been calculated and compared with the prediction by the Ehrenfest's theorem \cite{PhysRevA.58.1799}.
-Consistency between classical and quantum models of a localized spin driven by a polarization requires the correspondence of the classical and quantum auto-correlation functions of the spin components \cite{PhysRevA.47.2592}.
-Some authors compare classical and quantum probability densities of single particles \cite{Doncheski, Berberan}, but they do not establish a correspondence between their distributions.

-Niels Bohr established a correspondence principle where a classical behavior is recovered when the quantum principal number, $n$, is large.
-Bohr applied this correspondence for frequencies and orbits of quantum systems \cite{Bernal, Liboff}, and it has been applied successfully in atomic physics \cite{PhysRev.24.347,PhysRev.26.749,PhysRevA.58.186}.
-However, Ketchum contradicts the notion that classical variables can only be obtained from large principal quantum numbers, suggesting that classical frequencies can be recovered from small quantum numbers \cite{PhysRev.24.463}.
-An example of "breakdown" of the Bohr's correspondence principle has been found in the semiclassical regime \cite{PhysRevLett.83.4225}, although another study argued that the conclusions do not hold since the regime of the WKB approximation is limited \cite{PhysRevLett.86.2693}.
+Niels Bohr established a correspondence principle where a classical behavior is recovered when the principal quantum number, $n$, is large.
+Bohr applied this correspondence for frequencies and orbits of quantum systems \cite{Bernal, Liboff}, which has been applied successfully in atomic physics \cite{PhysRev.24.347,PhysRev.26.749,PhysRevA.58.186}.
+However, there are examples where classical frequencies can be recovered from small principal quantum numbers \cite{PhysRev.24.463}.
+An example of "breakdown" of the Bohr's correspondence principle in the semi-classical regime was discussed in \cite{PhysRevLett.83.4225}, which was later disputed \cite{PhysRevLett.86.2693}.
+Some recent studies about the emergence of the classical macroscopic realm from condensates with a large number of constituents in quantum systems can be found in \cite{Foti2019wheneverquantum, 2019FoPh49.1365H, universe7090315}.

-Previous studies have been conducted on the correspondence between classical mechanics and quantum field theory.
-Earlier studies, applied the Planck's limit to quantum field theory with arbitrary interactions, demonstrated that semiclassical limits are always reached \cite{PhysRev.183.1515}.
-A recent paper by Staunton and Browne suggest that the Poisson brackets in quantum states can be used to derive a classical trajectory \cite{PhysRevD.12.1026}.
-Shin and Rafelski discussed the classical limit of the relativistic quantum transport theory \cite{PhysRevA.48.1869}.
-Brown and Goble explored the correspondence between quantum and classical electrodynamics and concluded that the bremsstrahlung amplitude has a correspondence with the classical radiation \cite{PhysRev.173.1505}.
-It has been proven that vacuum classical radiation occurs in the limit of low frequencies and high photon density \cite{PhysRev.152.1135}.
-The classical limit of the quantum electrodynamics was found when Dente used the path integral formulation in order to eliminate photon coordinates \cite{PhysRevD.12.1733}.

-Refs. \cite{Bernal, Martin, Martin2} propose a simple mathematical method to derive the classical probability distribution of a quantum system from its corresponding quantum mechanical analogue.
-This method has been successfully applied to the harmonic oscillator, the infinite square well and the Kepler's problem.
-Additionally, the authors show that the Bohr's correspondence principle is applicable to the quantum mechanical probability densities, and its application can be performed for periodic systems (such as atomic orbits).